D1plo1d/graphql-things/README.md

 GraphQL Things proposes a solution to these problems.

-GraphQL Things is a [peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer) protocol that connects Internet of Things devices directly to their users.
-Each GraphQL Thing presents an [end-to-end encrypted](https://en.wikipedia.org/wiki/End-to-end_encryption) GraphQL API that can be accessed over the internet via [NAT Traversal](https://en.wikipedia.org/wiki/NAT_traversal) or offline using [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS) for service discovery.
+GraphQL Things is a [peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer) Apollo link that connects users directly to their Internet of Things devices without any cloud or local http servers.

+Each GraphQL Thing presents an [end-to-end encrypted](https://en.wikipedia.org/wiki/End-to-end_encryption) GraphQL API that can be accessed on the Distributed Web via [Beaker Browser](https://beakerbrowser.com/)

 GraphQL Things do away with the need for centralized cloud server middle men because GraphQL Things IOT devices are their own GraphQL servers: